-Centralized partnership audit rules have changed at the IRS.
+Centralized partnership audit rules.
+These have changed at the IRS.
 The statistics on partnership returns are overwhelming.
 Based on the data provided by the 2017 IRS Data Book and IRS bulletins the IRS has examined only 1% of partnership returns for FY 2017.
 Of course that will increase now that the IRS has been funding at appropriate levels for the first time in over a decade.
 Partnerships received over $586 billion worth of income in 2017.
+Centralized partnership audit rules.